AstrobioMike/AstrobioMike.github.io/bash/why.md

 <center><img src="{{ site.url }}/images/1000_files_head.png"></center>

 <br>
 Here's the approach.
 We covered in [*bash* basics](/bash/basics) how to rename files with the `mv` command, so we already know we could easily change one file like this: `mv Sample-1.fq Sample_1.fq`.
-But of course that doesn't scale, and is just as bad as having the undergrad do this in the Finder window.
+But of course that doesn't scale, and is just as bad us doing this one at a time in the Finder window.
 Instead, we are going to make and do this with a *bash* script.
 A *bash* script isn't anything special, it's just a bunch of individual *bash* commands one line after another.
 To demonstrate that, let's make a script out of the two commands we just ran when looking at our files.

 `echo` is a command that will spit back out whatever you tell it: